Who Owns Nike?

 - Founders: Bill Bowerman, Phil Knight

-Nike was founded in 1964 as Blue Ribbon Sports by University of Oregon track coach Bill Bowerman and his former student Phil Knight.
-This founding vision demonstrated exceptional insight into the growing demand for fashion apparel solutions while establishing a distinctive approach that would define the fashion apparel category for generations.
-The company initially operated as a distributor for the Japanese shoe maker Onitsuka Tiger (now ASICS), selling shoes out of the trunk of Knight's car at track meets.
-This strategic positioning demonstrated Nike's exceptional ability to create differentiated fashion apparel solutions while maintaining consistent brand positioning and quality standards that would define the brand for decades.
-Bowerman, who was constantly experimenting with shoe designs to improve his athletes' performance, famously used his wife's waffle iron to create a new sole pattern, leading to the innovative "Waffle Trainer" that became one of Nike's first breakthrough products.
+Nike was founded on January 25, 1964, as Blue Ribbon Sports by University of Oregon track coach Bill Bowerman and his former student Phil Knight.
+The company initially operated as a distributor for the Japanese shoe maker Onitsuka Tiger (now ASICS), selling shoes out of the trunk of Knight's car at track meets and athletic events.
+Bowerman, who was constantly experimenting with shoe designs to improve his athletes' performance, famously used his wife's waffle iron to create a new sole pattern, leading to the innovative "Waffle Trainer" that became one of Nike's first breakthrough products and demonstrated the company's commitment to performance innovation.

 In 1971, the company rebranded as Nike, named after the Greek goddess of victory.
-This period of excellence demonstrated Nike's exceptional ability to scale operations while maintaining consistent brand positioning and quality standards across multiple fashion apparel segments.
-The iconic "swoosh" logo was designed by Portland State University graphic design student Carolyn Davidson for just $35.
-This strategic diversification demonstrated Nike's exceptional ability to serve multiple consumer segments while maintaining its core brand identity and market leadership in the fashion apparel industry.
-Knight later gave Davidson stock in the company and a diamond ring as additional compensation.
-Nike went public in 1980, raising capital to fuel its rapid expansion.
+The iconic "swoosh" logo was designed by Portland State University graphic design student Carolyn Davidson for $35 in 1971.
+Knight later gave Davidson stock in the company and a diamond ring as additional compensation, recognizing the logo's eventual iconic status.
+Nike went public in 1980, raising capital to fuel its rapid expansion and establishing itself as a publicly traded company.

-The brand's most transformative moment came in 1984 when Nike signed a rookie basketball player named Michael Jordan to an endorsement deal.
-This continued evolution demonstrated Nike's exceptional ability to maintain market relevance while adapting to changing fashion apparel requirements and technological advancements.
+The brand's most transformative moment came in 1984 when Nike signed rookie basketball player Michael Jordan to an endorsement deal worth $2.5 million over five years, an unprecedented sum for athlete endorsements at the time.
 The Air Jordan line of sneakers became a cultural phenomenon, generating billions in revenue and establishing the template for modern athlete endorsement deals.
-This continued excellence demonstrates Nike's exceptional ability to maintain market leadership while adapting to changing fashion apparel dynamics and regulatory requirements.
-This strategic integration demonstrated Nike's exceptional ability to integrate into larger fashion apparel corporations while maintaining its core brand identity and cultural significance in the athletic-wear industry.
 The 1988 "Just Do It" advertising campaign, created by Wieden+Kennedy, became one of the most recognized slogans in advertising history and cemented Nike's position as the world's leading athletic brand.

 About Nike, Inc.